Affiliate Marketing

 The purpose of a pre-lander is to build trust.
 It's the page that bridges the curiosity of your social media post or ad with the authority of the affiliate product's sales page or VSL.
 Use it to increase your prospect's awareness of the problems they're trying to solve, as well as painting a picture of what their life could look like if they choose to follow your lead.

 Build your pre-lander like a genuine blog post or news story.
-Try to make it as natural sounding as possible, showing honesty, care, and true belief in the solution you’re promoting.
+Make it as natural sounding as possible—showing honesty, care, and true belief in the solution you're promoting.
+Because people buy from people, not from businesses.
+Build the trust your prospect needs, and they will buy from you.

 b) Generating Leads